 and healthy gums, despite the staining it might leave on your pearly whites.

 Tea has been shown to reduce bad cholesterol, a cause of arteriosclerosis, aging

 of the blood vessels, and increases good cholesterol.
 Containing vitamins A,

 B2, C, D & P, as well as anti-oxidants, tea has been shown to reduce blood

 pressure and the risk of heart disease.

-This herbal tea is a proprietary blend of organic herbs designed to promote the body self healing
+VelociTea, also known as Holy Tea, is a unique herbal tea formulated in a proprietary blend of organic herbs designed to promote the body self healing

 by gently cleansing the digestive tract and detoxifying the body.
 This special blend consists of Blessed Thistle,